Blog Categories

 What is the ideal GKI for weight loss?

 The ideal GKI for weight loss is anywhere between 3.0 and 9.0.
-If you have a lot of weight to lose, or have obesity along with other chronic health conditions, you may benefit from a lower GKI level — which indicates a deeper state of ketosis (* , *).
+If you are looking to lose a large amount of weight or have obesity along with other chronic health conditions, you may benefit from a lower GKI level — which indicates a deeper state of ketosis.

-However, if you only have a little bit of weight to lose or no other health conditions, a GKI from 6.0 to 9.0 is a good range.
+However, if you are only trying to lose a small amount of weight and have no other underlying health conditions, a GKI from 6.0 to 9.0 is a good range.

 GET RESULTS IN 30 DAYS